Tyrrrz/CliFx/Readme.md

 COMMANDS
   sub

-You can run `dotnet myapp.dll cmd1 [command] --help` to show help on a specific command.
+You can run `dotnet myapp.dll cmd1 [command] --help` to show help for a specific command.
 ```

 > [!NOTE]